aws-samples/amazon-transcribe-live-meeting-assistant/lma-ai-stack/TranscriptLambdaHookFunction.md

 ## Transcript Lambda function requirements

-Your Lambda function will be invoked by the LCA AISTACK CallEventProcessor function for each transcription message read from the incoming KDS stream.
+Your Lambda function will be invoked by the LMA AISTACK CallEventProcessor function for each transcription message read from the incoming KDS stream.
 The message passed as the input event to your Lambda looks like this:

 ```
 {